italia/daf-replicate-ingestion/README.md

-# PyData
+# TurinFlow
-Python implementation of a microservice which links Torino traffic datacenter with Kafka
+Python implementation of a microservice which links Torino traffic datacenter with Kafka.
+This project was developed during an hackathon for Public administration.
+The software uses the API of Turin's traffic and through Avro and Kafka provides data to end users
 ## Requirements
 * [Zookeeper 3.4.x](https://zookeeper.apache.org/releases.html#download)
 * [Kafka 0.10.x](https://kafka.apache.org/downloads)
 * [PyKafka](https://github.com/Parsely/pykafka)
 * [Avro 1.8.x](http://avro.apache.org/releases.html)
 ## Transform all data into an internal format (i.e. Event)
 I use Apache Avro to serialize data to Kafka.
 A generic Event is defined as follows:
 * Version (long) - Version of this schema
 * ID ([null,string]) - A globally unique identifier for this event.